Music of the American Civil War: Regulations

 In May 1861, the United States War Department officially approved that every regiment of infantry and artillery could have a brass band with 24 members, while a cavalry regiment could have one of sixteen members.
 The Confederate army would also have brass bands.
 This was followed by a Union army regulation of July 1861 requiring every infantry, artillery, or cavalry company to have two musicians and for there to be a twenty-four man band for every regiment.
 The July 1861 requirement was ignored as the war dragged on, as riflemen were more needed than musicians.
 In July 1862 the brass bands of the Union were disassembled by the adjutant general, although the soldiers that comprised them were sometimes re-enlisted and assigned to musician roles.
 A survey in October 1861 found that 75% of Union regiments had a band.
 By December 1861 the Union army had 28,000 musicians in 618 bands; a ratio of one soldier out of 41 who served the army was a musician, and the Confederate army was believed to have a similar ratio.
 Musicians were often given special privileges.
-Union general Philip Sheridan gave his cavalry bands the best horses and special uniforms, believing "Music has done its share, and more than its share, in winning this war".
+Union general Philip Sheridan gave his cavalry bands the best horses and special uniforms, believing that "[m]usic has done its share, and more than its share, in winning this war".

 Musicians on the battlefield were drummers and buglers, with an occasional fifer.
 Buglers had to learn forty-nine separate calls just for infantry, with more needed for cavalry.
 These ranged from battle commands to calls for meal time.
 Some of these required musicians were drummer boys not even in their teens, which allowed an adult man to instead be a foot soldier.
 The most notable of these under aged musicians was John Clem, also known as "Johnny Shiloh".
 Union drummers wore white straps to support their drums.
 The drum and band majors wore baldrics to indicate their status; after the war, this style would be emulated in civilian bands.
 Drummers would march to the right of a marching column.
 Similar to buglers, drummers had to learn 39 different beats: fourteen for general use, and 24 for marching cadence.
 However, buglers were given greater importance than drummers.